-In the past, we have funded our capital investment projects primarily through credit facilities, issuance of debt securities and other debt and equity financings.
+In the past, we have funded our capital investment projects primarily through credit facilities, issuance of debt securities and equity financings.
 We may require additional funding in the future for our existing business, which may be substantial and which we may raise through a combination of credit, debt and equity financings.
 We may be required to seek the approval or consent of or notify the relevant government authorities or third parties in order to obtain such financings.
 We cannot assure you that we would be able to obtain such required approval or consent from the relevant government authorities or third parties with respect to such financing in a timely manner or at all.

 Any financing will also be subject to, among others, the terms of our existing and any future financings.
-In addition, our ability to obtain credit, debt or equity financing on acceptable terms depends on a variety of factors that are beyond our control, including market conditions such as the economic disruptions caused by the effect of the large-scale global COVID-19 outbreak, investors' and lenders' perceptions of, and demand for, bond, bank and equity securities of gaming companies and interest rates.
+In addition, our ability to obtain credit, debt or equity financing on acceptable terms depends on a variety of factors that are beyond our control, including market conditions, investors' and lenders' perceptions of, and demand for, bond, bank and equity securities of gaming companies and interest rates.
 For example, changes in ratings outlooks may subject us to ratings agency downgrades, which could make it more difficult for us to obtain financing on acceptable terms.
-S&P placed Studio City Company on credit watch negative in February 2020, revised the outlook to negative in September 2020 and subsequently downgraded Studio City Company to B+ in October 2021.
-We are currently rated B1 by Moody's and B+ by S&P, with negative outlooks by both rating agencies.
-Central banks across the world have been increasing interest rates at an accelerated pace in 2022 which in turn could increase our borrowing costs.
-The sell-off in Chinese property bonds in 2022 also negatively impacted the market for high yield bonds of issuers in other sectors connected with the PRC, including those issued by Macau gaming operators and associated entities.
+Standard & Poor's placed Studio City Company on credit watch negative in February 2020, revised the outlook to negative in September 2020 and subsequently downgraded Studio City Company to "B+" in October 2021.
+Studio City Company currently has a corporate rating of "B+" with a positive outlook by Standard & Poor's.
+Studio City Finance currently has a corporate rating of "B1" by Moody's Investors Service with a stable outlook.
+Central banks across the world increased interest rates since 2022 and if such increase persists, our borrowing costs will be increased.
+The continued pressure on the Chinese property market since 2022, as well as the deterioration in the Chinese economy post-COVID-19 also negatively impacted the market for high yield bonds of issuers in other sectors connected with the PRC, including those issued by Macau gaming operators and associated entities.
 As a result, we cannot assure you that we will be able to obtain sufficient funding on terms satisfactory to us, or at all, to finance our existing business.
 If we are unable to obtain such funding, our business, cash flow, financial condition, results of operations and prospects could be materially and adversely affected.
 We may, from time to time, seek to obtain new financings or refinance our outstanding debt through the international markets.
-Any such financing or refinancing, and our evaluation thereof, will depend on the prevailing market conditions, our liquidity requirements, contractual restrictions and other factors.
-The amounts involved may be material.
+Any such financing or refinancing, and our evaluation thereof, will depend on the prevailing market conditions, our liquidity requ